 The Luna XPplus, Luna XL/XLR and XL/XLR Premium modules enforce an identity-based user authentication policy.
 Users are identified by a user number, with the Security Officer having a special user number assigned.
 The module also supports three user roles: Public, Token User and Security Officer.
 Public users are unidentified and unauthenticated and may perform a limited set of functions, such as opening a session with a module and performing pre-defined diagnostics.
+A Public user cannot perform any cryptographic functions.
 The Security Officer (SO) is a privileged role whose primary purpose is to initially configure the module for operation and to perform security administration tasks such as user creation.
 The Token User is the normal operational role given to authenticated users on the module.

 Note: Token users also have a text-based name associated with them.
-The name corresponding to a particular user number can be queried from the module (in the case of the XL/XLR) or the host Luna CA token (in the case of the XPplus and XL/XLR Premium).
+The name corresponding to a particular user number can be queried from the module (in the case of the XL/XLR) or the host Luna CA3 token (in the case of the XPplus and XL/XLR Premium).